 We have a parent steering committee within each of our programs at each location.
 Our parent steering committee gives parents the opportunity to have a voice in their child’s day-to-day activities here at our school.

-Children two years of age and up have the opportunity to enroll in a ten week dance session.
-The half hour weekly class consists of ballet, rhythmic play, creative movement and tap.
+Children two years of age and up have the opportunity to enroll in a ten-week dance session.
+The half-hour weekly class consists of ballet, rhythmic play, creative movement, and tap.
 Please check with the campus director for registration forms and session costs.

 Children Pre-School and up are eligible to train in a Karate program as part of their weekly after-school curriculum.
 The program is a comprehensive character-enrichment program, which seeks to use karate as a tool to convey lessons, such as self-confidence, focus, self-discipline, respect, goal setting, and self-control, all while being introduced to the traditional martial arts of Kenpo and Tae Kwon Do.
 The cost to participate varies according to the length of the session.
-Offered at all locations.

 Soccer Shots is a co-ed soccer clinic will help players to improve their basic soccer skill.
 Campers should bring their own shin guards and water bottles.
-Offered at all locations.

 Throughout the year, the children will have scheduled field trips to local museums, theaters, and attractions.
 Sufficient notice will be given before a field trip to allow parents to participate in these activities.